CPG Legal – Attorneys at law.

 What does a lawsuit in Costa Rica entrail?

 A lawsuit is an act in which the plaintiff initiates a judicial process with a specific legal claim against someone else.
 The lawsuit is the exercise of legal action.
 For example, a civil lawsuit is a claim due to a civil law violation.
 A family lawsuit is a claim due to a breach of family law.
-The same would be for a labor lawsuit, and so on.
+The same would be valid for a labor lawsuit and so on.
 When you file a lawsuit, you exercise the power and the right to legal action.
 The lawsuit forces the State apparatus, and a judicial process is initiated.
 A Judge with jurisdiction will resolve the legal dispute.

 CPG LEGAL LAW FIRM COSTA RICA ATTORNEY IN COSTA RICA, LAWYER, ATTORNEYS, NOTARY PUBLIC